 You can consider thyroid hormone function on a spectrum from 0% to 100%.

 In this model, you can have only a slight reduction in thyroid hormone (something like 90%) and still feel relatively normal.

 On the other hand, you can have a severe reduction in thyroid hormone (something like 20-30%) and feel terrible.

 The bottom line is that each person is unique and different and the quality and severity of their symptoms may vary.

 Because hypothyroidism is the result of low thyroid hormone in the blood it makes sense that the treatment for this condition would be with additive thyroid hormone taken by mouth.

 Thyroid hormone medication (more on that below) is the treatment of choice if you are suffering from LOW thyroid function or hypothyroidism.

-The amount of thyroid hormone that you take, the dosage and what time of day that you take your medication depends on a number of factors and it's not something we will go into here but you can read more about using the various types of thyroid medication below:
+The amount of thyroid hormone that you take, the dosage, and what time of day you take your medication depends on a number of factors and it’s not something we will go into here but you can read more about using the various types of thyroid medication below: